-Xu and Zhang \cite{XZ2018} introduced the PATH SET PACKING (PSP) problem and discussed its various applications, such as in the software defined networks.
-The problem asks if for a given graph $G=(V,E)$ and a collection $\mathcal{P}$ of simple paths in $G$, whether there exists a $S\subseteq P$ such that $|S|\geq k$.
-PSP is closely related to the well known SET PACKING.
-Xu and Zhang \cite{XZ2018} showed that PSP is $NP$-complete even when the maximum length of the given paths is $3$.
-Considering the optimization version of the problem, they showed that PSP is hard to approximate within $O(|E|^{{1\over{2}}-\epsilon})$ unless $NP=ZPP$.
-They showed that PSP can be solved in polynomial time when the input graph is a tree and gave a parameterized algorithm with running time $O(|\mathcal{P}|^{tw(G)\Delta}|V|$) where $tw(G)$ is treewidth of $G$ and $\Delta$ is maximum degree.
-Further, they left open the question whether $PSP$ is fixed parameter tractable with respect to treewidth of the input graph.
+Xu and Zhang \cite{XZ2018} showed that {\psp} is NP-complete even when the maximum length of the given paths is no more than $3$.
+Considering the optimization version of the problem, they showed that finding maximum path set packing is hard to approximate within $O(|E|^{{1\over{2}}-\epsilon})$ unless NP=ZPP.
+They showed that {\psp} can be solved in polynomial time when the input graph is a tree.
+They also gave a parameterized algorithm for maximum path set packing problem with running time $O(|\mathcal{P}|^{tw(G)\Delta}|V|$) where $tw(G)$ is treewidth of $G$ and $\Delta$ is maximum degree.
+Further, they left open the question whether {\psp} is fixed parameter tractable with respect to treewidth of the input graph.